About IAASA

 Integrity – Being trustworthy and respectful

-IAASA carries out a range of other activities, including registration and oversight of third country auditors, engaging with our peer European and international counterparts, and advising the Minister for Enterprise, Trade and Employment on key auditing and accounting matters.
+IAASA may investigate matters relating to PIE audits and sustainability assurance engagements.
+It may also investigate whether prescribed accountancy bodies have carried out their functions in accordance with legislation and IAASA guidelines.
+IAASA also engages in a range of other activities, including registration and oversight of third-country auditors, collaborating with European and international counterparts, and advising the Minister for Enterprise, Tourism, and Employment on key auditing and accounting matters

 Policies